rross/temporal-java-workshop/README.md

 A workflow is a sequence of steps for a business process.
 Workflows are code, which executes effectively once to completion.
-Workflows must be deterministic, meaning that if I pass in the same parameters to the workflow, I expect it to take the same code path each and every time.
+Workflows must be deterministic, meaning that if you pass in the same parameters to the workflow, Temporal expects it to take the same code path each and every time.

 To create a Temporal Workflow in Java, you must first create an interface.
 That interface is then annotated with ```@WorkflowInterface```.
 Inside the